FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/release-notes/1-main-features.md

 CMM follows a multi-platform approach.
 The Docker-based installation can be used for different OpenStack distributions.
-CMM supports and has been tested with Red Hat Enterprise Linux OpenStack Platform 10.
+CMM supports and has been tested with Red Hat Enterprise Linux OpenStack Platform 16.1.

 ## 1.2 Multi Tenancy for Log Management

 CMM comes with multi-tenancy support for log management.
 The log data is securely isolated for each tenant.
 Access is provided only to the log data of the project to which the tenant is assigned.
-If he is assigned to more than one project, he can select the project to be monitored.
+If a user is assigned to more than one project, the project to be monitored can be selected.

 It is not required to configure an index pattern when accessing the log management dashboard in CMM for the first time.
 Based on a default index pattern, the user can instantly view and analyze